Entrepreneurship and Family Business Area of Study

 - BA 373 - Managing Innovation & Technology

 - BA 450 - Entrepreneurship in the Emerging Economies

 - BA 494 - Family Business Governance & Succession Planning

 Why Study Entrepreneurship?

 Although our entrepreneurship program provides a formal education in entrepreneurship, we believe that a true entrepreneurial spirit is inherently found in all our students.
 We help you discover and foster this entrepreneurial spirit within yourself, and we guide you in efforts to harness it into a successful business venture.
-By studying entrepreneurship and small business management at a liberal arts college in the heart of Pennsylvania, you can become a successful entrepreneur.
+By studying entrepreneurship and small business management in the heart of Pennsylvania, you can become a successful entrepreneur.

 Students have multiple opportunities to network with family businesses and entrepreneurs in the area, by participating in events organized by the S. Dale High Center for Family Business at Elizabethtown College, or the Lancaster Angel Network.

 The S. Dale High Center for Family Business